Skip to content

 2. Post your portfolio or your elevator pitch in relevant online spaces.
 If you specialize in travel photography, look for travel groups online.

-3. Content marketing Slack groups are a great place to network.
+3. Niche Slack groups are a great place to network with other content creators and potential clients.

-5. Be active on LinkedIn and create posts with keywords relevant to your industry and title.
+5. Be active on LinkedIn and create posts with keywords relevant to your industry and title so potential clients and collaborators can find you.
+Learn more about LinkedIn creator mode.

 Step 4: Get paid

 Pricing yourself when you’re just starting out can be tough.
 Take a look at your market average to get an idea of what others in your experience range are charging.
-Try not to undersell yourself at first!
+While it’s tempting to offer a low price to get your foot in the door, try not to undersell yourself at first!
+Content creation is a valuable skill that the right brands will pay for.

 If you’re looking to get hired in-house at a corporation as a content creator, research the industry average for your position.
 That way, you can weed out job positions with salaries that are too high (expectations may be beyond your skill set) and too low (get paid what you’re worth).